riashrma24/drupal/questions1.md

 Q5. what is this content.body? what do we get these variables content and body from? and do we get different variables in different templates?
 Q6.
 What is the difference between node.field_image and content.field_image in Drupal Twig — when should you use each?
 Q7.
 What is the difference between set and include and embed in Drupal Twig — give an example of when to use each?
+Q8.
+What is the difference between include and extends in Twig?
+How does Twig template inheritance work with block tags?
+Q9.
+How does Twig sandbox mode work in Drupal — what functions and filters are blocked and why?

 sol1 : Hooks
 1. A hook is Drupal's way of letting your code plug into the core system without modifying core files.